Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Proposed Solution: Secure Summation via Subset Sums (S5)

 \subsection{Computation and Communication Cost}

-For the runtime and communication analysis we will assume that the computation of the gradients \(g_i^t\) takes time in the order of the bit length, \(\mathcal{O}(d\tilde{m})\), where \(\tilde{m}\) is the number of bits used to represent each gradient entry. \(d\tilde{m}\) is the size of the output of the gradient computation and hence a lower bound; a higher computation time would favor our protocol because it would reduce the multiplicative overhead of our method.
-We further assume that the parameter vector \(w\) is encoded using one 32 bit float per dimension.
-We analyze a single training iteration.
-In the baseline case where each client sends their gradient directly, the runtime complexity for a client is \(\mathcal{O}(d\tilde{m})\), for the server it is \(\mathcal{O}(Nd\tilde{m})\).
-Each client needs to request the parameters from the server and send the gradient, which are \(d(32 + \tilde{m})\) bits in total.
+For the runtime and communication analysis we will assume that the computation of the summands \(s_i\) takes time in the order of the bit length, \(\mathcal{O}(d\tilde{m})\), where \(\tilde{m}\) is the number of bits used to represent each entry of the summands. \(d\tilde{m}\) is the size of the summands and hence a lower bound; a higher computation time would favor our protocol because it would reduce the multiplicative overhead of our method.
+We further assume that the query vector \(p\) is of the same dimensionality and encoding length as the summands, which is typically the case for, e.g., gradient descent, where \(p\) is the vector of model weights.

+Furthermore, we have seen in \Secref{sec:efficiency} that the seeds should be represented using \(\mathcal{O}(\log(K))\) bits, and in \Secref{sec:hardness} we show that the most secure choice for \(K\) is \(K=dm/2\).